memgraph/docs/docs/database-functionalities/triggers.md

 ### Trigger name
 Each created trigger must have a globally unique name.
-This implies that a pair of triggers for different events can't have the same name.
+This implies that you can't have a pair of triggers with the same name, even if they apply to different events.

 ### Event type
 Optionally, users can define on which event a trigger should execute its statements.